coiby/WuGroup/router_forwarding__share_internet_connection_to_la.md

 Computing nodes don't have access to Internet.
 This will lead to problems in computing nodes such as:
 - Matlab refuse to run for failing to verify license
-- unable to install/update softwares on
+- unable to install/update softwares

 The basic idea is to use router forwarding
 1. set computing nodes' gateway to be control node's IP